dtcaciuc/conecerto_scoreboard/README.md

 the entire release directory with the new content.

-Unless you set `EVENT_DATE` environment variable, the program will read the same day's results by default.
+Unless you set `EVENT_DATE` environment variable, the program will read the data for the date on which it was started.

 > [!NOTE]
-> Currently, if program is left running after the previous event, it needs
+> If program was left running after the previous event, it needs to be restarted
-> to be restarted on the day of the next event to start reading new data.
+> on the day of the next event to start reading new data.

 ## Setting up TV kiosk